 Did this guide help you make sense of the wild and wonderful world of Japanese maples?
 Let us know in the comments section below!
 And if you have trouble choosing, be sure to check out some of our favorites in our supplemental guide, “21 of the Best Japanese Maple Varieties.”

-And we have some other great guides to growing landscape trees for you to check out next, starting with these:
+And we have some other great guides to Japanese maple care for you to check out next, starting with these: